History, Heritage & Culture

 Cassidy Park Museums

-The Museums of Cassidy Park, The Pioneer Museum and the Museum of Native American Culture, exhibit artifacts and interpretive materials and programs relevant to the history of the City of Bogalusa, Louisiana and its surrounding communities.The two Museums are great places to visit, to be entertained and educated about this unusual city, “Admission is Free”.
-Open weekends.
+The Museums of Cassidy Park, The Pioneer Museum and the Museum of Native American Culture, exhibited artifacts and interpretive materials and programs relevant to the history of the City of Bogalusa, Louisiana and its surrounding communities.The two Museums were nearly destroyed in March 2016 by the devastating flooding that struck Bogalusa.
+The salvaged collections were combined into a single location, just a few blocks from Cassidy Park.
+There are also satellite exhibits located at the Bogalusa Branch of the Washington Parish Library and Bogalusa City Hall.
+“Admission is Free”.
+Open weekends, Saturday and Sunday, 1 pm -4 pm.

 Varnado Store Museum